-On November 20, 2017, the Company announced that it agreed to acquire Godfrey Hirst Group, the leading flooring company in Australia and New Zealand, further extending Mohawk's global position.
-The acquisition closed on July 2, 2018 for approximately A\$556.0 million (\$411.9 million equivalent at June 30, 2018).
+On July 2, 2018, the Company completed its acquisition of Godfrey Hirst Group, the leading flooring company in Australia and New Zealand, further extending Mohawk's global position.
+The total value of the acquisition was approximately \$400.9 million.

 Results of Operations